manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 [(0,apple),(1,banana),(2,papaya)]

 ```
-x list items can starts counting from 'zero' and so on up to the items completed in that list.
+x list items can starts counting from `zero` and so on up to the items completed in that list.

 like this we can easily  iterate two lists in parallel.

+## Conclusion:

+In this article, we briefly discussed the various methods for iterating two lists in parallel using simple examples and Python code in python language.